 It doesn’t matter whether you’re single or married.
 Each individual is entitled to their own RRSP.

-How much does your RRSP contribution reduce tax by?
+How much does your RRSP reduce tax?

 When you do your taxes in April of each year, you calculate the amount of tax you owe by adding up all your taxable income and deducting credits.
-Comparing the amount of tax you owe for the year to the amount you’ve already paid determines whether you will get a refund or have a balance owing.
+Comparing the amount of tax you owe for the year to the amount you’ve already paid determines whether you will get a refund or have a balance due.

 When you put money in your RRSP, your taxable income is reduced by the same amount as your RRSP contribution.
 If you earned $50,000 and contributed $1,000 to your RRSP, you’ll be taxed as if you made $49,000.

 The exact amount your tax will be reduced by depends on your marginal tax rate, which is based on your income and varies by province or territory.
-Between federal and provincial taxes there are too many tax brackets to list here – there are ten tax brackets in British Columbia and eleven in Ontario – but if you’re really interested to find your own tax rate this website has them all listed.

 A few things happen when you withdraw money from your RRSP.

-Second, and more importantly, when you withdraw money from your RRSP you don’t get that contribution room back.
+Second, and more importantly, when you withdraw money from your RRSP, you don’t get that contribution room back.
 Your contribution limit remains the same, and you’ll miss out on the years of investment income that money could earn between now and the time you’re ready to retire.